WE BUY VINTAGE analog photo booths

 We work with large and small productions.
 Mega corporations and shoestring budget productions.
 We understand the financial side and set buyer’s mission to deliver the perfect scene.
 We have a small collection of photobooths that can be deployed given a realistic timeline (including time in transit).
 We also value privacy.

-We’ve driven or flown to our sellers to load a truck or two, helped them dig out from basements and barns.
-We also promptly send freight companies to pickup, or have driven across states to tow photobooths ourselves on trailers.
-We are flexible and try to make it easy for sellers.
+We’ve driven or flown to our sellers to load a truck or two, helped them dig out from basements and barns and can send freight companies to pickup.
+We cater to each seller’s situation.
+At the end of the day these are 850lb+ objects and we have the experience to make not only selling them but moving them easy on you.

 SOME PAST PROJECTS

 Model 14 photobooth from the late 1950s.
-We built a new roof and floor for it and it features a cast camera.
+We built a new roof and floor for it.
 Sold to private owner in North Carolina.

-Model 17 late 1960s photobooth featuring a brand new gloss linen exterior was sold to a client in Portland who exported it to his private home in Denmark.
+Model 17 late 1960s photobooth featuring a brand new gloss linen exterior was sold to a client in Portland.
+It now lives in Denmark.

-Model 17 photobooth featuring original vintage signage and woodgrain interior was put on a plane to Japan for placement in a department store near Kyoto.
+Model 17 photobooth featuring original vintage signage and woodgrain interior was put on a plane to Japan for placement near Kyoto.